hitenSharm/DSA-Library-for-CP/README.md

-# ICPC
+# DSA Library for CP
-> Preparatory material for CP and similiar contests along with data structures and algorithms library for CP.
+> Preparatory material for CP along with data structures and algorithms library for CP.

 Good overview of the syllabus - [Syllabus](https://www.codechef.com/certification/data-structures-and-algorithms/prepare#advanced)